mever-team/FairBench/docs/record/stamps.md

 <div id="dfpr" class="doc" markdown="span" style="display:none;">
 The `dfpr` stamp refers to the difference in false positive rates between groups or subgroups.
-We consider a multidimensional extension that considers the worst difference.
+We consider a multidimensional extension that, depending on considers the worst difference.
 </div>